IBM-Bluemix-Docs/mobilepush/push_troubleshooting.md

 ### FPWSE0011E
 {: #error_fpwse0011e}

 **Explanation**: The subscription for the tag already exists on the server.
-For example, when you create a subscription that already exists.
+For example, when you create a subscription that exists.

 **User response**: Create the subscription with a unique tag name.